ncatlab/nlab-content/pages/1185.md

 * Alternatively, we can define the __cardinality__ of a set $X$ to be the set of all well-founded [[pure set]]s that are isomorphic as sets to $X$ and such that no pure set of smaller hereditary rank (that is, which occurs earlier in the [[von Neumann hierarchy]]) is isomorphic to $X$.

-  * On those sets that are isomorphic to some well-founded set in the [[von Neumann hierarchy]], this cardinality function satisfies (1--3), but one needs a weak form of the [[axiom of foundation]] to prove that every set is isomorphic to a well-founded set.
-(The ordinary [[axiom of foundation]] is the stronger statement that every set is itself well-founded.
-It follows from the [[axiom of choice]], for instance, that any set is isomorphic to a well-founded one, since then any set is isomorphic to a well-ordered one.)
+  * On those sets that are isomorphic to some well-founded set, this cardinality function satisfies (1--3), but one needs some assumption to prove that every set is isomorphic to a well-founded set.
+(This will follow directly from the [[axiom of foundation]]; it will also follow from the [[axiom of choice]], since then every set is isomoprhic to a von Neumann ordinal.)

 In the absence of the appropriate axioms, the definitions above can still be used to define __well-ordered cardinals__ and __well-founded cardinals__, respectively.